-In 1951, the Joseph family created a legacy that would benefit our community for generations to follow.
-The community quickly rallied around the Joseph’s donation of land for a new hospital.
-Sixty-six years later, Tahoe Forest Health System continues to thrive under this heritage of philanthropy.
+In 1949, the Joseph family created a legacy that would benefit our community for generations to follow.
+The community quickly rallied around the Joseph’s donation of land for a new hospital, and by a vote of the general public, Tahoe Forest Hospital District was formed.
+Tahoe Forest Health System, a DBA of Tahoe Forest Hospital District, continues to thrive under this heritage of philanthropy.

 Through continued generous community support, Tahoe Forest Health System is able to offer a wide variety of high-quality programs and services.